USOPC Brand Guidelines

 Trademarked imagery

-Many instances of Olympic imagery are trademarked by other Olympic entities, and, therefore not allowed to be used in materials unless we purchase the licensing rights to use the imagery/footage.
-Examples may include a photo of an athlete showing their medal, or athletes standing on the podium or participating in games.
-Licensing rights can be strict and legally we must adhere to them.
+Many instances of Olympic imagery are trademarked by other Olympic entities, and, therefore are not allowed to be used in materials unless we purchase the licensing rights to use the imagery/footage.
+Examples may include a photo of an athlete displaying their medal, or athletes standing on the podium or participating in games.
+Licensing rights are strict and we are legally bound to adhere to them.

 Use of the standalone rings, torch, cauldron, standalone flags, Olympic Games mascots and other Olympic symbols ― even in the background ― are not permitted.
-This also would include photos of athletes with tattoos of the rings visible.
+This would also include photos of athletes with the rings visible on their tattoos.

-If imagery or footage was previously licensed for a project for UF Health, that may not give us the rights to use it in any other material as the license may only be valid for the particular project imagery for which it was requested.
-This includes redistribution on other channels, such as social media, our website, etc. If you see material another group used, please contact UF Health Communications about the ability to use that imagery for other needs.
+If imagery or footage was previously licensed for a project for UF Health, that may not give us the rights to use it in any other material, as the license may only be valid for the particular project for which it was requested.
+This includes redistribution on other channels, such as social media, our website, etc. If you encounter material that another group has used, please contact UF Health Communications to inquire about the possibility of using that imagery for other purposes.

 Anyone who would like to explore purchasing the rights to use an image or video clip should contact UF Health Communications at marketreq@shands.ufl.edu